Mindless emotional eating.

 Here’s an example:

 Say you’re at work and there’s a project you’re leading, the deadline is near and it’s not going well.
-You’ve racked your brain to come up with solutions, but it’s just not happening.
+You’ve racked your brain to devise solutions, but it’s not happening.
 So, you decide to summon up courage and talk with your boss about it.
 You want to receive some guidance on how to move forward.

-Bad news; she’s tense and busy with an emergency.
-Furthermore, she tells you that she expects you to handle it on your own and is confident that if you just spent a little more time on it you’ll figure out what you need to do.
-She wraps up by telling you she has a conference call in 2 minutes and, with a tone clearly sending the message, ‘don’t come back with this problem – just give me your best work in the morning.’
+Bad news: your boss is tense and busy with an emergency.
+Furthermore, she tells you that she expects you to handle it independently and is confident you’ll figure out what you need to do if you spend more time on it.
+She wraps up by telling you she has a conference call in 2 minutes and, with a tone, sends the message, Don’t come back with this problem – give me your best work in the morning.’

-Has this ever happened to you?
-I imagine we all have experienced a version of this at some point in life!
+I imagine we all have experienced some version of this at least once in life!

 Notice the feelings you might have felt as you read the example.